sodadata/docs/soda-cl/distribution.md

 ## Define a distribution check

 1. If you have not already done so, create a `checks.yml` file in your Soda project directory.
-The checks YAML file stores the Soda Checks you write, including distribution checks; Soda Core executes the checks in the file when it runs a scan of your data.
-Refer to more detailed instructions in the [Soda Core documentation]({% link soda-core/configuration.md %}).
+The checks YAML file stores the Soda Checks you write, including distribution checks; Soda Library executes the checks in the file when it runs a scan of your data.
+Refer to more detailed instructions in the [Soda Library documentation]({% link soda-library/configure.md %}).
 2. In your new file, add the following example content.

     ```yaml